hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 <!-- But on reflection, it's clear that even from a functionalist view,
-merely invoking a gestalt is not enough to explain the special properties of what it is like to have experience. -->

-But not every functional gestalt is likely to have an "interior" aspect.
+merely invoking a gestalt is not enough to explain the special properties of what it is like to have experience. --> But not every functional gestalt has an "interior" aspect.
 There is a functional gestalt associated with being a flock of birds or perhaps even a brick, but neither of these is likely to have any